Beyond real blow-up: Masuda detours and complex holonomy: Comments

 with real initial condition $\boldsymbol{\psi}(0,\bxi)=\mathbf{w}(r_0,\bxi)$.
-In this way, complex time extension provides families of Schrödinger solutions $\boldsymbol{\psi}$, from a single heat solution $\mathbf{w}$, and vice versa.
+In this way, complex time extension provides families of analytic Schrödinger solutions $\boldsymbol{\psi}$, from a single heat solution $\mathbf{w}$, and vice versa.
 Moreover, solution families of one type are related by a (semi)flow of the other type; see \eqref{flow}.
-The simplest case of spatially homogeneous solutions $\mathbf{w}=\mathbf{w}(t)$ leads back to the ODE case \eqref{ODEa}.
+The simplest case of spatially homogeneous solutions $\mathbf{w}=\mathbf{w}(t)$ leads back to the Riccati ODEs of section \ref{Ric}.
 For some previous literature in such PDE context, see for example \cite{COS,Yanagida,Stukediss,Stukearxiv,JaquetteHet,JaquetteStuke,JaquetteMasuda, Jaquetteqp, Fasondini24}.
-For a quick summary and further references see also \cite{FiedlerShilnikov}.
+For a quick summary and further references see again \cite{FiedlerFila}.